CAD97/cad97.github.io/README.md

 ## [The Rust Programming Language](oss#the-rust-programming-language)

 A language empowering everyone to build reliable and efficient software.
-I'm officially part of the operation semantics team tasked with owning, refining, documenting, and specifying the semantics of unsafe code.
+I'm officially part of the operational semantics team tasked with owning, refining, documenting, and specifying the semantics of unsafe code.
 This is the team which is in charge of defining what exactly it means to run a Rust program.